openSUSE/portusctl/README.md

 ```

 This target has one extra benefit: it will also check for code coverage.
 If code
-coverage is below an expected threshold, then you will get a report about.
+coverage is below an expected threshold, then you will get a report about it.

 Note though that you need the `sponge` command installed on your system.